LordDemonos/takelogs/README.md

 1. Create a folder where you want to keep the script (e.g., `C:\LogsTaken`)
 2. Copy the Python script to this folder
-3. Rename the file to something easy to remember like `takelogs.py`
+3. Make sure the file is named `takelogs.py`

 ### Step 3: Edit the Script for Your Computer